Kig ha farz: Breton buckwheat dumpling

-It’s said the tradition of simmering the crumbly, dumpling-like mixture was done using the sleeve of an old men’s shirt.
+It’s said the tradition of simmering a dumpling-like mixture in simmering meat broth was done using the sleeve of an old men’s shirt.
 So if you have one lying around that you don’t mind ripping the sleeve off of, you might want to give it a try.
-If so, I would use one made of natural cotton, preferably undyed.
+Or you can use a big square of natural fabric that’s not too porous.
+As for me, I’m never letting my precious farz bag out of my sight again.

 Where I discovered Kig ha farz in Brittany